-"There's an ease to travelling on a river, particularly in Asia where established operators deliver a refined experience, offering even the most discerning client excellent service and an attentive crew, making their holiday a memorable one", she continues.
+“There’s an ease to travelling on a river, particularly when travelling in Asia where established operators deliver a refined experience, offering even the most discerning client excellent service and an attentive crew, making their holiday a memorable one”, she continues.

 (Up close with life on the Mekong.
 Image credit: Ben Alcock)

 “River cruising gives you an intimate glimpse of the region you’re travelling through and allows you to be part of authentic local culture as it unfolds before your eyes along the river banks”, says Wendy.

 Most river cruises include free daily shore excursions, all meals and some (or all drinks).
 Smaller passenger numbers mean smaller groups ashore, ensuring personal interactions with locals relatively inconspicuously.
 The scale of activity generally on a river cruise is very human.
 It feels like the river is leading you gently on the adventure of a lifetime.

 (Shore excursions bring visitors into riverside towns and villages.
 Image credit: Ben Alcock)

 There are also the benefits of the old ‘unpack just once’ adage, and rarely will you encounter an inside cabin on a river ship.
 Experienced cruisers also often report attentive service with high staff to guest ratios.
 And you probably won’t have to pack your tuxedo or fancy finery as river expeditions typically enjoy a more relaxed vibe.